CAMPUS & NEIGHBORHOOD

 Mulberry Street Improvement Project

-The Mulberry Street Improvement Project will be complete in early 2013.
+The Mulberry Street Improvement Project was completed in early 2013.
 The final phase of the project has included pedestrian safety measures in cooperation with PennDOT and new street signs along Mulberry Street in response to a request from the City of Scranton.

 The purpose of the project is to improve the Mulberry Street Corridor, a main gateway to the City and University.
 It aims to encourage foot traffic and improve pedestrian safety by creating wider walking paths that incorporate bluestone sidewalks, scored concrete crosswalks, cobblestone lined tree lawns, benches and vintage light fixtures.
 The project also includes new period street lights and signals, landscaping to screen parking lots and intermittent, low, limestone seating walls.